Tired of seeing MasterClass ads everywhere and want a complete MasterClass review before paying $180?

 I love watching Phil Ivy and Daniel Negreanu poker stuff on YouTube.
 So, when I can sit and listen to them talk about poker, I’m enthralled.

-It’s like they’re actually talking to me.
+It’s like they’re actually talking to me, not staring at video lessons on the toilet (is that just me?).
 It feels like I’m face-to-face with my poker heroes chatting about the game over some drinks.
 I barely watch Netflix anymore.

-If you’re into cooking, would you rather watch Gordon Ramsay scream at idiots in a kitchen all day or watch 8 hours on his deepest insights on the craft?
-I think of MC as an entertainment subscription just like Netflix, except it’s not mind-numbing garbage.
+If you’re into cooking, would you rather watch Gordon scream at idiots in a kitchen all day or watch 8 hours on his deepest insights on the craft?
+I think of Masterclass as an entertainment subscription just like Netflix, except it’s not mind-numbing garbage.

 If you’re a movie buff, what would be more entertaining: a 2-hour Ron Howard movie or 8 hours of Ron Howard talking about how to make good movies?
-Definitely the latter.
+Definitely the latter for me.

 3. It broadened my horizons